-More information on ESPN’s Monday Night Football is available online at:
+More information on ESPN’s Monday Night Football, its 2014 broadcast schedule and more is available online at:

 To keep up with the latest sports and entertainment news and reviews, go online to http://www.facebook.com/philspicks and “Like” it.
 Fans can always keep up with the latest sports and entertainment news and reviews in the Phil’s Picks blog at http://philspicks.wordpress.com.